4ms/stm32mp1-baremetal/examples/usb_midi_audio_host/README.md

 MIDI Host.
 Plug in a MIDI device such as a musical keyboard or sequencer or controller.
 Playing notes or changing CCs will display on the console.

-The board can provide VBUS power to the external device.
+The board can provide VBus power (+5V) to the external device.

 Modify `main.cc` to either select the OSD32MP1-BRK board or a Discovery board.